-Cheating is defined as giving or obtaining information by improper means in meeting any academic requirements or in other aspects of your professional conducts.
-The use for academic credit of the same work in more than one course without knowledge or consent of the instructor(s) is a form of cheating and is a serious violation of academic integrity.
+Cheating is defined as giving or obtaining information by improper means in meeting an academic requirement or professional obligation.
+Using the same work for academic credit in more than one course—without the knowledge and consent of the instructor(s)—is a form of cheating and is a serious violation of academic integrity.

 Forgery is defined as the alteration of forms, documents, or records, or the signing of such forms or documents by someone other than the proper designee.

-Plagiarism is the representation, intentional or unintentional, of another's words or ideas as one's own.
-When using another person's words in a paper, students must place them within quotation marks or clearly set them off in the text with appropriate citation.
-When students use another's ideas, they must clearly identify the source of the ideas.
-Plagiarism is a violation of the rights of the plagiarized author and of the implied assurance by the students that when they submit academic work it is their own work product.
-If students have any issues with respect to the definition of plagiarism, it is their responsibility to clarify the matter by conferring with the instructor.
+Plagiarism is the representation, intentional or unintentional, of someone else's words or ideas as one's own.
+When using another person's words in written document, they must be placed within quotation marks, or clearly set off within the text, with appropriate citation.
+When students use someone else's ideas, even if they are restated using different words, the source of the ideas must be clearly identified.
+Plagiarism, whether intentional or unintentional, is a violation of the property rights of the original author, and of students' implied assurance that the work being submitted is their own.

 Penalties for violating the academic integrity policy